joelouthan/Theologicus/src/confession-1689/1689-10-4-the-calling-of-god-not-by-us.md

 But we know:

->Romans 3:10–12 (CSB) as it is written: There is no one righteous, not even one.
+>Romans 3:10–12 as it is written: There is no one righteous, not even one.
 There is no one who understands; there is no one who seeks God.
 All have turned away; all alike have become worthless.
 There is no one who does what is good, not even one.

 And

->Romans 3:23 (CSB) For all have sinned and fall short of the glory of God;
+>Romans 3:23 For all have sinned and fall short of the glory of God;

 We have all sinned mightily and completely against the Holy One of God.
 That sin deserves death.